SD2E/s3-user-guide/docs/test_clients.md

 ```
 # Create a subdirectory for your username
+#
 # *YOU CAN'T. AWS CLI DISALLOWS CREATION OF EMPTY DIRECTORIES*
+#
-# Copy a file to a path including your username to create the directory
+# Copy 5MB file to a path including your username to create the directory
 aws --endpoint-url $S3_PROTO://$S3_URI s3
 aws --endpoint-url $S3_PROTO://$S3_URI s3 cp 5MB s3://$S3_BUCKET/$UNAME/
 # List to verify the file was transferred